decidim-archive/decidim-accountability/doc/csv_importer.md

 If it's present the importer will try to find the result with that ID and update it.
 If the result with that ID is not found you will get an error.

-If it's not present (and there's no value for `external_id` in this row, as explained later) the importer will try to create a new result.
+If it desn't have a value (and there's no value for `external_id` in this row, as explained later) the importer will try to create a new result.

 #### `decidim_category_id`